gregmarine/ByGregMarine.com/Blog/src/2024/06/24_im-glad-i-wrote-this.md

 One thing this schedule does not account for are early mornings for getting out on the water.
 The best time to be out there is around 7 am.
 I would have to go to bed early the night before getting out on the water.
 Either that or wake up early and maybe take a nap later in the day.
 In order to be on the water by 7-7:30 am, I would have to be awake around 5:45-6 am.
 Where I go takes me about 40 minutes to drive.
 The main reason it's best to be out early is due to the crowds.
 I don't like dealing with all the traffic there.
 If I get there early, I can be out for a few hours and be ready to leave around the time it starts getting busy...hehehe I don't mind people.
 There are just so many of them sometimes...LOL

+Aside from the pain I'm experiencing, I've had a really good day.
+At work, it's mostly tasks to prepare for the big change coming next Monday.
+It's funny how I'll be leaving for California right after the change.
+But that's better than if I would have planned my trip for this coming weekend.
+I might have had to cancel.
+There is another major *event* occurring the day I get back.
+But that one doesn't involve me directly.
+It'll be okay for me to deal with that upon my return.
+The one happening in a week is more hands on for me.
+So, it all worked out just fine.
+I didn't plan it to work out.
+It's as if God made it all work out...hehehe